evowilliamson/python-advanced-jupyter-books/README.md

-# python-advanced-jupyter-booksAdvanced Python Topics
+# Python Topics Advanced

-This repository contains some advanced Python Topics that I worked out throughout time.
+This repository contains some advanced Python topics that I worked out throughout time.

 It contains some Jupyter notebooks per category.

+To get going, clone this repository, create a virtual environment, install the dependencies, and... go.

+python -m venv

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE3OTgyMzA5NzZdfQ==
+eyJoaXN0b3J5IjpbLTI0OTQwNTA4Nl19
 -->